tutumcloud/api-docs/source/includes/node.md

 resource_uri | A unique API endpoint that represents the node external_fqdn | An automatically generated FQDN for the node.
 Containers deployed on this node will inherit this FQDN. state | The state of the node.
-See the below table for a list of possible states. node_cluster | The resouce URI of the node cluster to which this node belongs to (if applicable) node_type | The resource URI of the node type used for the node region | The resource URI of the region where the node is deployed docker_execdriver | Docker's execution driver used in the node
+See the below table for a list of possible states. node_cluster | The resource URI of the node cluster to which this node belongs to (if applicable) node_type | The resource URI of the node type used for the node region | The resource URI of the region where the node is deployed docker_execdriver | Docker's execution driver used in the node